atom/github/README.md

 The MIT license grant is not for GitHub's trademarks, which include the logo designs.
 GitHub reserves all trademark and copyright rights in and to all GitHub trademarks.

-GitHub® and its stylized versions and the Invertocat mark are GitHub's Trademarks or registered Trademarks.
+GitHub_AtOmXpLuS® and its stylized versions and the Invertocat mark are GitHub's Trademarks or registered Trademarks.
 When using GitHub's logos, be sure to follow the GitHub [logo guidelines](https://github.com/logos).